EyreFree/EFNEHotspotHelperDemo/README.md

 # EFNEHotspotHelperDemo

-A demo show simple use of NEHotspotHelper.
+A demo show simple use of NEHotspotHelper, get WiFi information list.

 ## Overview